DeeMcCart/CI_PP1_ArklowTrails/README.md

 Six colour-coded mapped trails routes are selectable within the Google Maps panel, and clicking on either a route or its associated start-point (generally indicated by a colour-coded P on the map) triggers two actions:
 ![Google Map at centre](./assets/readme_images/GM-click-on-a-walk.jpg?raw=true "Using the Central Map as a start point")

-### Colour-edged Flipcards
+### Colour-edged Photo Flipcards
 The landing page map is surrounded by colour-edged flipcards.
 The border colour of each flipcard corresponds to the #rgb colour of its associated trail.
-Each flipcard shows an attractive or intruiging photo, encouraging the user to explore furthersummary trail information.
+Each flipcard shows an attractive or intruiging photo, encouraging the user to hover over the image trail information.

 ### The colour-edged photos flip to reveal data
-If the user hovers over (desktop) or clicks (mobile) a colour-edged photo, it performs a pleasing shimmy and reveals summary trail data.
+If the user's mouse moves over (desktop) or clicks (mobile) a colour-edged photo, it performs a pleasing shimmy and reveals summary trail data.
 The user can then select a 'More details' link to access a point within the detailed 'Walks' page

 ### More details for each trail
 The user can see more details per trail in one of three ways:
 * By clicking on the 'more details' link from a flipcard (link to more details for a specific trail)
 * By clicking on the URL linked to each trail in Google Maps (link to more details for a specific trail)
-* Using the navbar to
+* Using the navbar to go directly to the 'Walks' page and scroll to find a walk of interest

 ### Navbar
-More detail needed here.
 Four links are available - Home - Walks - Gallery - Feedback
-The navbar is accessible from each screen by scrolling up.
+The navbar is visible at the top of each screen.

 ### Partner social media links (footer)
 As this is effectively a community website, the social media links dont relate directly to the site owner.... more detail needed here...